 French bulldogs allowed into the competition are those with the color palettes white, fawn, brindle, and a combination of white and brindle.
 If one has a blue color to its fur, it is considered a fake French bulldog.

 However, all of this matters only if you are interested in competition and showing your French bulldog.
 If you want to keep him at home and enjoy his company, there is no hurdle.
+You can even have a Blue fawn Frenchie.

 The temperament of the breed